72+ Summer Writing Prompts + Activities

 - Story Starter: My kingdom of sand where I spend my days…

-- You find a strange create on the beach – describe it.
+- You find a strange creature on the beach – describe it.

-- Story Starter: I went to the pool one day and saw…
+- Use this story starter to write a short story: I went to the pool one day and saw…

 - Write a short story about the sun.